-Tourism Ireland’s drive to grow the number of golf visitors to the island of Ireland continues this week – at the International Golf Travel Market (IGTM) in Cannes, France.
-A number of golf and tourism operators from the island of Ireland have joined Tourism Ireland at this important event in the global B2B golf travel calendar.
+Tourism Ireland’s drive to grow the number of golf visitors to the island of Ireland continues this week – at the International Golf Travel Market (IGTM) in Ljubljana, Slovenia.
+Sixteen (16) golf and tourism operators from Ireland have joined Tourism Ireland at this important event for the global golf travel community.

-IGTM, now in its 20th year, is attended by more than 1,300 golf tourism professionals from over 65 countries, including about 400 golf tour operators, who are responsible for 80% of the world’s outbound golf travel market.
-The Irish companies will engage in one-to-one, pre-scheduled appointments, which provide an excellent opportunity to negotiate and exchange vital contracts for 2018.
+IGTM, now in its 21st year, brings together more than 1,300 golf travel professionals from around the world, including about 400 golf tour operators.
+The Irish companies will engage in four days of one-to-one, pre-scheduled appointments and networking – which provide an excellent opportunity to negotiate and exchange vital contracts for 2019.

-said Louise Finnegan, Tourism Ireland’s Head of Business Partnerships.
-“Our message is that the island of Ireland offers international golfers the complete package – with some of the very best golf in the world, stunning scenery and the warmest of welcomes.”
+“IGTM is a really great opportunity to showcase our world-class golf.
+This is just one element of Tourism Ireland’s busy promotional programme to encourage more golfers from around the globe to consider a holiday in Ireland,” said Louise Finnegan, Tourism Ireland’s Head of Business Partnerships.
+“Our message is that the island of Ireland offers international golfers the complete package – with some of the very best golf in the world, spectacular scenery and the warmest of welcomes.”

 Notes To Editors